Indexes

 Index creation/destruction

-Indexes are generated and removed automatically when building the database.
+Indexes are generated and removed automatically when building the database based on your configuration.
 Caution if you're working with large tables and